Foundations for Reading 4: Fluency

 What about the other skills?

-For tips on how to help your little one lay the foundations for the other four key reading skills, see these articles.
+For tips on how to help your child lay the foundations for the other four key reading skills, see the other articles in this series.